 - SEEK: Research profile

 Research interests concern anxiety management in adult elective minimal stay surgery.
-My Masters dissertation encompassed a survey of n=150 day surgery patients and my Doctorate a quasi-experimental research design concerned patient information provision, patient anxiety, locus of control and self-efficacy.
-My post-doctoral studies have all been surveys concerned with specific causes of pre-operative anxiety, minimal stay surgery staff and information provision, post-discharge recovery; and more recently, prisoner-patient experience of minimal stay surgery together with nurse/ midwife experience of caring for prisoner-patients in hospital.
+Masters dissertation encompassed a survey of n=150 day surgery patients and my Doctorate a quasi-experimental research design concerned patient information provision, patient anxiety, locus of control and self-efficacy.
+Post-doctoral studies have all been surveys concerned with specific causes of pre-operative anxiety, minimal stay surgery staff and information provision, post-discharge recovery; and more recently, prisoner-patient experience of minimal stay surgery together with nurse/ midwife experience of caring for prisoner-patients in hospital.

 - Day surgery/ minimal stay